 - Noise-cancelling headsets.
 Although deemed important, not all employers provide noise-cancelling headsets, which is why it is not covered by the FRE.
 Pilots who bought the headsets themselves, however, are entitled to relief through the capital allowances and the £1,022 FRE.

-Other expenses and capital items eligible for relief include:
+Other expenses and capital items eligible for relief aircrew can claim to include:

 - Reference Material (when used at work)

 When employers provide most of the equipment required, a pilot’s FRE will be reduced accordingly.